oldzhu/4dotnet/README.md

 Two goals of the project:
 1. Lower the gate to play .net core app on Linux arm/arm64.
-2. Provide a "All-In-One" package and a "Full Stack" experience (source code level debugging at every layer, from host-qemu,linux kernel,lldb/gdb,sos,.net core app)
+2. Provide a "All-In-One" package and a "Full Stack" debugging experience in OSS world(from qemu,linux kernel,lldb/gdb,sos,.net core app)

 <img src="documents/armdemo.gif" alt=".net core debugging demo on arm vm" width="1500"/>